 Overview

 Classics is the study of the ancient Greek and Roman cultures in their broadest sense: the languages of ancient Greek and Latin, literature and mythology, history, philosophy, and art and archaeology.
-It is also about where we come from and who we are today.
-Citizenship and immigration, democracy and protest, beauty and love – so many of our key modern ideas and debates have their roots in ancient practices and institutions.
+It is also about modern life and modern identities.
+Citizenship and immigration, democracy and protest, beauty and love – so many key modern ideas and debates engage with ancient practices and institutions.

 Emphases

-The UCSB Classics major must select one of three emphases: (1) Language and Literature, (2) Greek and Roman Culture, or (3) Classical Archaeology.
+The UCSB Classics major must select one of four emphases: (1) Language and Literature, (2) Greek and Roman Culture, (3) Classical Archaeology, or (4) Ancient Greek Philosophy.
 For each emphasis the student must begin the study of Greek and/or Latin, and take both general Classics courses and courses in the chosen area of emphasis.

-Students who wish to pursue graduate studies in Classics must take the Language and Literature emphasis, but this emphasis also serves well students with interdisciplinary interests who seek a challenging liberal arts major and who enjoy small classes in which they receive significant personal attention
+Students who wish to pursue graduate studies in Classics must take the Language & Literature emphasis, but this emphasis also serves well students with interdisciplinary interests who seek a challenging liberal arts major and who enjoy small classes in which they receive significant personal attention.

 The emphasis in Greek & Roman Culture encourages students to pursue in-depth study of one of various clusters of interdisciplinary subjects pertaining to the Classical world: literary traditions and representations, politics and society, material culture and intellectual life.
 A breadth requirement in Comparative Ancient & Classical Cultures encourages cross-cultural comparison with pre-modern civilizations of Mesoamerica, the Middle East, or South or East Asia.
 A minimum of one year of Greek or Latin is required.